-This year the Henley & Partners Visa Restrictions Index, a yearly global ranking of countries based on their freedom to enter another country or territory without a visa, has placed Singapore on the fifth rank together with Japan and Austria.
-There are 219 destination countries, yet the maximum score is 218 as the citizen’s own country is not counted and Singaporean residents can visit 170 countries visa-free.
+The Henley & Partners Visa Restrictions Index is a yearly global ranking of countries.
+It serves as the basis for their freedom to enter another country or territory without a visa.
+In addition, it placed Singapore in the fifth rank together with Japan and Austria.
+There are 219 destination countries.
+But, the maximum score is 218.
+Why?
+The citizen’s own country is not counted.
+Therefore, Singaporean residents can visit 170 countries visa-free.

 Discover which countries you can set foot on without a visa.